 5 | Become especially sensitive to touch and personal space

-No list is conclusive, but for the Type 5 Enneagram, these isolative signs are signals of trouble.
+No list is conclusive, but for the Five, these isolative signs are signals of trouble.
 Burnout is preventable if we know the signs and can stop them in their tracks.
 Here are some ways you can be supportive.

 Engage With Them About Topics They Love

 The Enneagram Type Five can head toward burnout when they begin to feel inadequate.
 As you can probably tell from the list above, they will start to isolate themselves rather than share their concerns.
 Trust and meaningful relationships can be challenging for this type, especially in distress.